 What is a VPN?

 A Virtual Private Network creates a private network within a public network to enable devices to communicate directly with each other.
 Devices in a VPN, therefore, benefit from security, functionality, and management of the structure being used.
 This technology was created to allow employees of a corporation to access information through their mobile devices or branch offices.
-The connection is established using a tunneling protocol, and users have to pass authentication processes before accessing data.
+The connection is established using a tunnelling protocol, and users have to pass authentication processes before accessing data.

 In some cases, internet users use VPNs to prevent geo-blocking and censorship by the government or use proxy servers to ensure their private information is safe.
 Contrary to this, some websites have put stringent measures to prevent access from devices that use VPNs.